-- A. The seniority rights of an employee shall be lost for the following reasons: resignation, discharge for justifiable cause, and retirement. - B. Seniority rights shall not be lost but shall not accrue for the following reasons: authorized unpaid leaves of absence, and involuntary layoff. - C. Seniority rights shall continue to accrue for the following reasons: absence due to industrial injury (up to one year); paid, authorized absence covered by the

-- leave provision of the bargaining agreement (authorized absence due to extended illness or medical disability); holidays and vacations. - D. Temporary employees do not accrue seniority rights except when hired into a permanent position without a break in service.
+- A. The seniority rights of an employee shall be lost for the following reasons: resignation, discharge for justifiable cause, and retirement. - B. Seniority rights shall not be lost but shall not accrue for the following reasons: authorized unpaid leaves of absence, and involuntary layoff. - C. Seniority rights shall continue to accrue for the following reasons: absence due to industrial injury (up to one year); paid, authorized absence covered by the leave provision of the bargaining agreement (authorized absence due to extended illness or medical disability); holidays and vacations. - D. Temporary employees do not accrue seniority rights except when hired into a 2022-2025